utdata/texas-schools/README.md

 There are three sets of addresses in the file: The district, the school mailing address and the school site address.
 The `Latitude` and `Longitude` fields are keyed to the `SchoolSiteAddress`.

-The magic comes with the `SchoolNumber` field, which is a unique ID that matches other school-level data by the [TEA data](http://tea.texas.gov/Reports_and_Data/).
+The magic comes with the `SchoolNumber` field, which is a unique ID that matches other school-level data by the [Texas Education Agency](http://tea.texas.gov/Reports_and_Data/).
 You can database queries and data visualization tools to join data sets on that `SchoolNumber` to map accountability ratings and performance reports.

 ## Caveats